We may receive compensation when you click on links to products from our partners.

-As someone just starting out in freelancing, you’ll have less of an edge against more experienced freelance developers, but there’s one way to combat this competition—a bulky, impressive online portfolio on a site like Format.com.
+As someone just starting out in freelancing, you’ll have less of an edge against more experienced freelance developers, but there’s one way to combat this competition—a bulky, impressive online portfolio on sites like Format.com or unsplash.com.
 Prospective clients will want proof that you can create quality content and work, and when it comes to distinguishing yourself from the competition, your portfolio is going to be your most valuable asset.
 If you don’t already have work, consider doing some projects for free to make sure you have a variety of examples that display numerous skills.
-These free projects might be for family or friends looking to start a website, or you might approach low-budget startups that might be looking for some simple software development.
-A portfolio is solid evidence that you can deliver quality work as promised, so it’s a vital part of the freelancing process.
-Post your portfolio along with a detailed profile on freelancing site Upwork to begin contact with searching companies.
+These free projects might be for family or friends looking to start a website, or you might approach low-

 Improve Upon Current Abilities

 Word-of-mouth and personal recommendations could make or break you when it comes to locking down clients.
 Ask previous clients and employers for positive testimonials about your work.
 When listing your testimonial, be sure to provide the name of your employer and the company you worked for, as this will give the recommendation more credibility and appear more attractive to prospective clients.

 Staffing agencies might be a great option to utilize if you’re having trouble attracting a client on your own.
 Recruiters can serve as an excellent connection point to employers.
 While some of these may be regular full-time positions, there has been a rise in employers seeking remote, contract developers, and for good reason.
 Hiring an in-house employee comes with a bevy of expenditures on top of